japerry911/Ruby_CLI_App_Project1/README.md

 Users have the option of select one of four different categories of words they wish to try and guess.

 #### Installation
-After you clone this repository to your local machine, `cd` into the project directory and run `bundle install` to install required gems, and you should be good to go.
+After you clone this repository to your local machine, `cd` into the project directory and run `bundle install` to install required gems.

 Next run `rake db:migrate` and then `rake db:seed` and you’re ready to play!